Fasting for Gout

 For an acute attack of gout, there is no better remedy than a fast.
 The patient should undertake a fast for five to seven days on orange juice and water.
 Sometimes the condition may worsen in the early stages of fasting when uric acid, dissolved by juices, is thrown into the bloodstream for elimination.
 This usually clears up if fasting is continued.
 In severe cases, it is advisable to undertake a series of short fasts for three days or so rather than one long fast.
 A warm water enema should be used daily during the period of fasting to cleanse the bowels.
 After the acute symptoms of gout have subsided, the patient may adopt an all-fruit diet for a further three or four days.
 In this regimen, he should have three meals a day of juicy fruits such as grapes, apples, pears, peaches, oranges and pineapple.
 After the all-fruit diet, the patient may gradually embark upon the following diet:

-The Potato Cure for Rheumatism
+The Water Cure for Tired Blood

 Indigestion may be caused by how you neat not just what you eat